MithileshGungah/Data-Science-Portfolio/Cognitive Maps Of London In The Age Of Generative AI/README.md

 - Atmosphere (“vibe”)

 **Key insight**
-Recognition (especially in text) is driven by **experiential and symbolic language**, not physical geometry.
+Recognition is driven by **experiential and symbolic language**, not physical geometry.
-This helps explain why text-based recognition substantially outperforms image-only recognition and aligns more closely with human perception.
+This explains why text-based recognition substantially outperforms image-only recognition and aligns more closely with human urban perception.

 ---